BarthPaleologue/CosmosJourneyer/README.md

 The documentation is online at https://barthpaleologue.github.io/CosmosJourneyer/docs/

+Additionally, the [ARCHITECTURE.md](./ARCHITECTURE.md) file contains a big picture explanation of the architecture of the project.

 To build it locally, run `npm run docs` and then `npm run serve:docs` to serve it at `localhost:8081`.

 ## Contributing